Hull City A.F.C.: Supporter unrest and steady decline (2016–2020)

-Return to the Championship and new ownership (2020–present)
+Return to the Championship, new ownership and return to the Premier League (2020–present)

 Despite relegation, McCann continued as head coach for the 2020–21 season.
 This decision would prove successful, as Hull were promoted back to the Championship at the first time of asking.
 After a 2–1 victory away at Lincoln City on 24 April 2021, promotion was confirmed.
 A week later, on the final day of the campaign, a 3–1 win at home to Wigan Athletic saw the Tigers crowned League One champions.
 It was only the fourth-ever league title that the club had won, and the most recent since the victorious 1965–66 Third Division campaign, 55 years prior.

 On 19 January 2022, Turkish media mogul Acun Ilıcalı and his company Acun Medya completed a takeover of Hull City, ending the club's controversial 11-year ownership under the Allam family.
 On 25 January 2022, Grant McCann was sacked, but he was quickly replaced by Shota Arveladze as the new head coach two days later.
 The former Georgia international helped Hull achieve Championship survival in the 2021–22 season in relatively comfortable fashion, before he too was sacked, on 30 September 2022, after four consecutive league defeats.

 On 3 November 2022, the club announced former player, Liam Rosenior, as head coach, on a two-and-a-half-year deal.
 Having strengthened both the team's defensive record and the team's away record since his arrival, Rosenior guided Hull to a 15th-placed finish at the end of the 2022–23 season.
 Despite Rosenior overseeing a very positive 2023–24 campaign, one where he was nominated for the EFL Championship Manager of the Season award and had brought the Tigers within three points of a play-off place, he was sacked on 7 May 2024.
 Owner Ilıcalı swiftly explained that Rosenior had been dismissed on good terms and that the departure was due to a difference in "football philosophy", with the Englishman unwilling to play the aggressive attacking style that Ilıcalı was demanding.